sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 **Resource Optimism**:
-Resource optimism happens when a test assumes that a necessary resource (e.g., a database) is readily available at the start of its execution.
+Resource optimism happens when a test assumes that a necessary resource (e.g. a database) is readily available at the start of its execution.
 This is related to the _isolated_ principle of the FIRST principles and of Beck's test desiderata.

 To avoid resource optimism, a test should not assume that the resource is already in the correct state.
 The test should be the one responsible for setting up the state itself.
 This might mean the test is the one responsible for populating a database, for writing the required files in the disk, or for starting up a Tomcat server.
-(This set up might require complex code, and developers should also do their best effort in abstracting way such complexity by, e.g., moving such code to other classes, e.g., `DatabaseInitialization` or `TomcatLoader`, allowing the test code to focus on the test cases themselves).
+(This set up might require complex code, and developers should also do their best effort in abstracting way such complexity by, e.g. moving such code to other classes, e.g. `DatabaseInitialization` or `TomcatLoader`, allowing the test code to focus on the test cases themselves).

 Similarly, another incarnation of the resource optimism smell happens